-- a Construction Personal Protective Equipment Program; - a Construction Exposure Monitoring Program; - a Construction Injury and Illness Prevention Program; - a Construction Drilling and Construction of Wells Safety Program; - a Construction Emergency Action Plan; - a Heat Illness Prevention Program; and - a Construction Fire Prevention Plan.
+- a Construction Personal Protective Equipment Program; - a Construction Exposure Monitoring Program; - a Construction Injury and Illness Prevention Program; - a Construction Drilling and Construction of Wells Safety Program; - a Construction Emergency Action Plan; - a Heat Illness Prevention Program; and, - a Construction Fire Prevention Plan.

-The Personal Protective Equipment Program, the Exposure Monitoring Program, the Heat Illness Prevention Program, Construction Injury and the Injury and Illness Prevention Program shall be submitted to the CPM for review and approval concerning compliance of the program with all applicable safety orders.
-The Construction Emergency Action Plan, the Drilling and Construction of Wells Safety Program and the Construction Fire Prevention Plan shall be submitted to the CPM for approval.
+The Personal Protective Equipment Program, the Exposure Monitoring Program, Heat Illness Prevention Program, Construction Injury and Illness Prevention Program shall be submitted to the CPM for review and approval concerning compliance of the program with all applicable safety orders.
+The Construction Emergency Action Plan, the Drilling and Construction of Wells Safety Program and the Construction Fire Prevention Plan shall be submitted to the CFD and the ICFPD for review and comment prior to submittal to the CPM for approval.

 - Verification: At least 30 days prior to the start of construction, the project owner shall submit to the CPM for review and approval a copy of the Project Construction and Safety and Health Program.
-The project owner shall provide to the CPM a copy of letters from the CFD and Imperial County, if any, detailing resolved comments on the Construction Fire Prevention Plan, the Drilling and Construction of Wells Safety Program, and the Emergency Action Plan. - COC WORKER SAFETY-2 The project owner shall submit to the CPM a copy of the Project Operations and Maintenance Safety and Health Program containing the following items: - an Operation Injury and Illness Prevention Plan; - an Emergency Action Plan; - a Hazardous Materials Management Program; - a Fire Prevention Plan (Cal Code Regs., tit.
-8, § 3221); - a Fire Protection System Impairment Program; - a Drilling and Construction of Wells Safety Program;

-- a Heat Illness Prevention Program; and - a Personal Protective Equipment Program (Cal Code Regs, tit.8, §§ 3401- 3411).
+The project owner shall provide to the CPM a copy of letters from the CFD and the ICFPD, if any, detailing resolved comments on the Construction Fire Prevention Plan and the Emergency Action Plan. - COC WORKER SAFETY-2 The project owner shall submit to the CPM a copy of the Project Operations and Maintenance Safety and Health Program containing the following items: - an Operation Injury and Illness Prevention Plan; - an Emergency Action Plan; - a Hazardous Materials Management Program; - a Fire Prevention Plan (Cal Code Regs., tit.
+8, § 3221); - a Fire Protection System Impairment Program; - a Heat Illness Prevention Program; and, - a Personal Protective Equipment Program (Cal Code Regs, tit.8, §§ 3401- 3411).

-The Operation Injury and Illness Prevention Plan, Hazardous Materials Management Program, Emergency Action Plan, Fire Prevention Plan, Fire Protection System Impairment Program, Drilling and Construction of Wells Safety Program, Heat Illness Prevention Program, and Personal Protective Equipment Program shall be submitted to the CPM for review and approval concerning compliance of the programs with all applicable safety orders.
+The Operation Injury and Illness Prevention Plan, Hazardous Materials Management Program, Emergency Action Plan, Fire Prevention Plan, Fire Protection System Impairment Program, Heat Illness Prevention Program, Drilling and Construction of Wells Safety Program and Personal Protective Equipment Program shall be submitted to the CPM for review and approval concerning compliance of the programs with all applicable safety orders.
 The Fire Prevention Plan, Fire Protection System Impairment Program, and the Emergency Action Plan shall also be submitted to the CFD and the ICFPD for review and comment.